HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 The “Search Everywhere” Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Remember when SEO meant one thing?
-You’d improve for Google, maybe throw in some Bing considerations if you were feeling ambitious, and call it a day.
+You improved for Google, maybe added some Bing considerations if you were feeling ambitious, and called it a day.
 Those days are gone.
-Today’s search behavior looks more like a chaotic treasure hunt across multiple platforms, with users bouncing between TikTok for restaurant recommendations, Reddit for honest product reviews, ChatGPT for quick answers, and yes, still Google for the heavy lifting.
+Search behavior now looks more like a chaotic treasure hunt across platforms, with users bouncing between TikTok for restaurant recommendations, Reddit for honest product reviews, ChatGPT for quick answers, and yes, still Google for the heavy lifting.

-This article breaks down the “Search Everywhere” strategy—a multi-platform approach to search optimization that acknowledges a simple truth: your audience isn’t just Googling anymore.
-We’ll explore how search behavior has fragmented, what this means for your visibility, and most importantly, how to show up where your audience actually searches.
-You’ll learn platform-specific tactics for TikTok, Reddit, and AI-powered search tools, backed by data and real-world examples you can implement today.
+This article breaks down the “Search Everywhere” strategy, a multi-platform approach to search optimization built on a simple truth: your audience isn’t just Googling anymore.
+We’ll look at how search behavior has fragmented, what this means for your visibility, and how to show up where your audience actually searches.
+You’ll get platform-specific tactics for TikTok, Reddit, and AI search tools, backed by data and real examples you can use today.

-Here’s the thing: if you’re still treating SEO as a Google-only game, you’re missing massive chunks of your potential audience.
+If you’re still treating SEO as a Google-only game, you’re missing large chunks of your potential audience.
 Let’s fix that.

-The search ecosystem has exploded into a fragmented, multi-headed beast that would make any mythological creature jealous.
-We’re not just dealing with search engines anymore—we’re navigating social platforms, AI chatbots, and community forums that all serve as discovery tools.
+Search has fragmented into a multi-headed beast that would make any mythological creature jealous.
+We’re not just dealing with search engines anymore.
+We’re working across social platforms, AI chatbots, and community forums that all serve as discovery tools.
 According to SEO Sherpa’s comprehensive guide, the traditional model of ranking on Google and calling it success is now just one piece of a much larger puzzle.

 Gen Z searches TikTok before Google.
 Millennials trust Reddit reviews over branded content.
 Professionals ask ChatGPT for quick summaries.
 Your parents?
 They’re probably still using Google, but even they’re starting to branch out.

-This fragmentation isn’t random—it’s driven by platform-specific strengths.
-When someone wants a quick visual answer about how to style a specific jacket, they’re heading to TikTok or Instagram.
-When they need brutally honest opinions about whether that jacket is actually worth the money, they’re searching Reddit threads.
+This fragmentation isn’t random.
+It follows what each platform does well.
+When someone wants a quick visual answer about how to style a specific jacket, they head to TikTok or Instagram.
+When they need brutally honest opinions about whether that jacket is worth the money, they search Reddit threads.
 When they want to understand the difference between wool blends, they might ask an AI.
 And when they’re ready to buy, they’ll probably check Google Shopping.

 Did you know?
 Nearly 40% of young people now use TikTok or Instagram for search instead of Google when looking for places to eat, according to Google’s own internal data from 2022.
 That number has only grown since then.

-My experience with this shift came suddenly.
+My own encounter with this shift came suddenly.
 I run a small coffee roastery, and for years, Google was our primary discovery channel.
-Then in late 2023, we started noticing traffic from TikTok—not from our own videos, but from other people filming their morning routines and mentioning our coffee.
+Then in late 2023, we started noticing traffic from TikTok, not from our own videos, but from other people filming their morning routines and mentioning our coffee.
 We hadn’t optimized for TikTok search.
 We hadn’t even considered it.
 But there we were, showing up in search results because real people were talking about us.

 The lesson?
 Search behavior follows trust.
 People search where they expect to find authentic, relevant information in the format they prefer.
 Sometimes that’s a detailed blog post.
 Sometimes it’s a 30-second video.
 Sometimes it’s a Reddit thread from three years ago.

 Google still dominates transactional and informational searches.
 When someone types “best running shoes for flat feet,” they’re likely in research or buying mode.
-Google excels here because it can surface product pages, reviews, buying guides, and comparison articles all in one results page.
+Google works well here because it can surface product pages, reviews, buying guides, and comparison articles on one results page.

 TikTok captures visual how-to and inspiration searches.
 “How to cut curtain bangs” gets millions of searches on TikTok because people want to see the process, not read about it.
 The platform’s algorithm understands this and prioritizes content that shows, not tells.

 Reddit dominates authentic opinion searches.
 The query “is [product name] worth it reddit” has become so common it’s basically a meme.
 People add “reddit” to their Google searches because they trust community opinions over branded content.
-Smart marketers have noticed—some even participate authentically in relevant subreddits (though you’d better be genuine, because Redditors can smell marketing BS from a mile away).
+Smart marketers have noticed, and some even participate honestly in relevant subreddits, though you’d better be genuine, because Redditors can smell marketing BS from a mile away.

 PlatformPrimary Search IntentContent FormatUser Expectation